- The Black Eyed Peas are for good luck, as they represent coins.

 5. Add pea mixture back to skillet and heat through.

-6. Transfer to a large
+6. Transfer to a large serving platter and enjoy.

 *Instead of heating everything together in skillet, can heat separately and layer plate